 Know your target audience

-Respondents choose Option A for a few different reasons.
+Respondents chose Option A for a few different reasons.
 One woman felt Option B sounded too fancy, explaining that “[Option] B makes me not even want to read the title because it will be out of my price range.
 [Option] A looks more friendly.”

 Another woman preferred Option A because of its simplicity.
 “For the Midwest, this is a straightforward name.
 Nothing fancy needed for that area of the country,” she wrote.